Sept 5, 2018

 Jon Reynolds gives answers to the 7 questions you are guaranteed to be asked by potential beer importer partners.

-The international brand owner should prepare, at minimum, the following Marketing Presentation of their imported beer brand:
+The international brand owner should prepare, at the minimum, the following Marketing Presentation of their imported beer brand:

 • Marketing Story

 Main points of difference vs. the competition already available on the market.

 Unique place, landmarks, water, minerals, elevation, country's lifestyle, culture, tap room and unique hops and grains

 Sell sheets, photos and packaging/SKU's are very important.